firemark/pixelopolis/docsrc/articles/elements/basic-shapes/cone.rst

     :type: SELECTOR-TO-WALL | null
     :default: null

-    wall of side faces stretched vertically.
+    Wall of side faces stretched vertically.

 .. css:property:: sides
     :type: INTEGER
     :default: 8

-    number of cone sides.
+    Number of cone sides.
 If have more sides then is more circular:

     .. list-table::